ArthurDotSaito/async-await-lib/README.md

 ## Back to SThreadPool

+So, the `BlockingCollection` will store many `Action` and the correspondent `ExecutionContext`.

+In this example, we are instantiating a fixed number of threads based on the number of processors in the machine.
+Obviously, this is not the best way to do this, but for now, it's enough.
+This threads will be responsible for taking things from the `BlockingCollection` and execute it.
+These threads will be background threads and will be running until the application is closed and will not prevent the application from being finished.

-Okay,so the SThreadPool is just a `while(true)` loop that will take things from the `BlockingCollection` and execute it.
+After this, the SThreadPool is just a `while(true)` loop that will take things from the `BlockingCollection` and execute it.
+If there's no context, so we just need to execute the `Action` itself.
+If there's a context, so we need to execute the `Action` with the context, and we do this with the `ExecutionContext.Run()` method.